Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Discussion: Comparing the FV framework and the detector models approach

 \item \textbf{Different scopes of applicability}: The detector models approach and the FV framework have different scopes of applicability.
 While the FV framework aspires to provide an entirely general account of measurement in QFT, the framework introduces simplifying assumptions that exclude some physically realistic detectors.
-For example, the FV framework assumes that the region $K$ in which the probe and system interact is compact.\footnote{In this recent paper \cite{fewster_asymptotic_2022} the FV measurement framework is extended to non-compact probe-system coupling regions for the case of a quantized real linear scalar field.} This assumption does not apply to all of the models of detectors described in Sec. \ref{detectormodelssec}.
+For example, the FV framework assumes that the region $K$ in which the probe and system interact is compact.\footnote{In this recent paper \cite{Fewster2023} the FV measurement framework is extended to non-compact probe-system coupling regions for the case of a quantized real linear scalar field.} This assumption does not apply to all of the models of detectors described in Sec. \ref{detectormodelssec}.
 The detector models approach is not a special case of the FV framework.
 Its physical assumptions are more flexible than the FV framework in virtue of its case-by-case approach.
 The FV framework also faces the limitation that, in order to apply it to a situation, field and detector models that satisfy the axioms of AQFT need to be constructed.
 However, it should not be assumed that the detector model approach is always the one that is more useful for practical applications, for example, when probes are not modeled as two-level systems.
-The FV framework may be more appropriate for representing field-field couplings and how information is transferred from one field to another (e.g. see \cite{PhysRevLett.125.213603}) .
-There is definitely interesting work to be done in (search of) the intersection of the two approaches.
+The FV framework may be more appropriate for representing field-field couplings and how information is transferred from one field to another (e.g. see \cite{PhysRevLett.125.213603}).

+There is interesting work to be done investigating the relationship between the two approaches, particularly in areas of potential overlap.
+One of the initial motivations of the FV framework was to make contact with the traditional perturbative analysis of the Unruh-DeWitt detector (see Section 5.3. in \cite{fewster2020quantum}).
+There has also been a recent effort to introduce relativistic corrections to the Unruh-DeWitt model by introducing second-quantized versions of the model \cite{PhysRevD.105.125001,PhysRevD.107.056023, perche2023particle}.
+Interestingly, in the seminal paper by Unruh \cite{PhysRevD.14.870} one already finds a version of the model that involves a field-field coupling.

 \item \textbf{Derived vs. posited status of state update rules}: In the FV framework, the state update rules are derived from the axioms of AQFT and the properties of the scattering morphism.
 The derivation of the state update rules is further constrained by executing the steps in parallel with the standard derivation in Quantum Measurement Theory.
 A measurement scheme is prescribed and CP-instruments are used to derive both the selective and non-selective state update rules.
 In contrast, the state update rules in the Polo-G{\'o}mez et al. detector-based measurement theory are based on plausible assumptions about how to model the detector, the field, and their interactions and plausible arguments based on relativity theory.
 As Polo-G{\'o}mez et al. \cite[p.6]{Polo_Gomez_2022} put it, ``[t]his update rule respects causality by fiat."